Create an Experience Duplicating a Checkout Button on a Cart Page

 Before scheduling when the experience runs by configuring the WHEN settings, you should perform a quality assurance check to ensure the action works as expected.

-2. Add a product to the cart on your site, and then navigate to the cart page.
-The cloned button should appear just below the level of the "Shopping Cart" page heading.
+2. Add a product to the cart on your site, navigate to the cart page, and then ensure that the cloned button appears as expected.

 Callout of the cloned button that appears immediately below the 'Shopping Cart' heading